 Author John Elder Robison is famous for his best-selling memoir about living with Asperger's, Look Me in the Eye.
 He has also written two other books which offer insight and advice for families raising children on the spectrum.
 His use of humor and attention to detail make his books popular with neurotypical individuals, as well as people with autism spectrum disorders.

-According to the Huffington Post, comedian and actor Jerry Seinfeld has said in interviews that he believes he is on the autism spectrum.
+Comedian and actor Jerry Seinfeld has said in interviews he believes he is on the autism spectrum.
 He cites social challenges and a tendency toward literal thinking as reasons he thinks he may have some form of ASD.
 There is no evidence that Seinfeld has an official diagnosis, and his announcement stirred controversy in the autism community.
 Some feel that his self-diagnosis makes light of the significant challenges faced by people on the spectrum.

 Historical Figures With ASD Traits

 According to WebMD, the term "autism" has only been used for a little over 100 years, and it originally referred to the symptoms of schizophrenia.
 Doctors first diagnosed autism as it is known today in the 1940s.
 However, it's likely many cases from before this period went undiagnosed.
 If they had lived today, the following famous historical figures may have been diagnosed with ASD.